mataktelis11/simple-ASR/README.md

 ```
 git clone https://github.com/mataktelis11/simple-ASR.git
 ```
-now you need a dataset.
+Now you need a dataset.
 I suggest [AudioMNIST](https://github.com/soerenab/AudioMNIST) which is the one i used for the included models.
 This dataset has 30000 audio samples of spoken digits (0-9) of 60 different speakers.
 ```
 git clone https://github.com/soerenab/AudioMNIST.git
 ```